Family Trip to Dublin, Ireland

 View The Book of Kells in the library at Trinity College – Ireland’s oldest university.

-The Brazen Head, Ireland’s oldest pub, for a traditional music session.
+Head to The Brazen Head, Ireland’s oldest pub, for traditional music.
 Irish dancing can be traced back to the Celts and pre-Christianity.
 It has evolved over the centuries.
 Riverdance returns to the Gaiety Theatre for its 25th Anniversary Show from June 17th through September 11th in 2022.
-I saw them touring with my 7 year old daughter here in Connecticut and it did not disappoint – her eyes were fixed on the stage the whole time!
+I saw them touring with my seven-year-old daughter here in Connecticut and it did not disappoint.
+Her eyes were fixed on the stage the whole time!

 Croke Park and the GAA Museum is a must to learn about the insane Irish game of hurling.
 Take a front-row seat to epic battles amongst fierce county rivals (Up Tipp!) in the all-Ireland finals or test out your skills during the stadium tour.